 commercial potential of kiln cast re-cycled mineral waste.
 In: Kettle, A., 2013.
 Collaboration

 Through Craft.
 Bristol Classical Press.
 ISBN: 0857853910

 Binns,D,.
 2012.
 Aggregate additions in Clay Bodies.
 In: Standon,K., 2013.
 Additions to Clay Bodies.
 London: A&C Black.
 ISBN: 9781408153949

 Binns, D., Bremner, A.,2009.
 Ceramics & Architecture.
 EKWC Publication ISBN: 9789070666248

 David Binns will be showing personal ceramic works at Rufford Earth and Fire international Ceramic Fair from 21 to 23 June 2013.

 In 2012 Earth and Fire welcomed over 100 ceramicists from across the UK and mainland Europe to Nottinghamshire.
 In addition to individual artists there are also a number of trade stands plus university stands showing the work of recent graduates.
 To complement the selling stalls there is also a full programme of demonstrations and illustrated talks throughout the three days.
 Students from the Ceramic MA course will also be showing work at the event.
-For more information on the Earth and Fire International Ceramic fair, visit the Nottinghamshire County Council website.
+For more information on the Earth and Fire International Ceramic fair can be found here.